The Bankrate promise

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
 Sometimes called relationship rates, it’s more common for brick-and-mortar banks to offer them.

 The combination of large amounts of money to avoid monthly fees and lower APYs from brick-and-mortar banks are why online banks are often a better choice for those looking to find the highest APY.
 Online banks tend to offer higher savings account interest rates — including a higher APY across all balances, but some require a minimum balance to earn it.
 The majority of online banks have minimum opening requirements of $100 or less.

 |Bank||Checking account/Savings account combo||Standard savings yield||Yield with relationship||Minimum balance to avoid monthly checking account fee|

 |Huntington Bank||Huntington Perks Checking or Huntington Platinum Perks Checking/Huntington Relationship Savings||0.01% APY||0.02% APY*||Total relationship balance of $25,000 required.|

 ***A linked qualifying first mortgage enrolled in automatic payments can also waive the monthly fee on the Chase Premier Plus Checking account.

 Compare online banks with larger banks when you search for a high-yield account.
-You’re likely to find that online banks have lower minimum balances, won’t have monthly fees and they may pay the same APY on all balances.
+You’re likely to find that online banks have lower minimum balances, won’t have monthly fees and may pay the same APY on all balances.
 In many cases, these savings account interest rates, and the corresponding APYs, will be higher than what you’ll earn from a savings account at a brick-and-mortar bank.